CatHuyuH24/A-EMS/docs/Project_Plan.md

   2.  **Page & Layout Creation:** Build the main pages (Dashboard, Chat) and implement routing with authentication-aware navigation.
   3.  **State Management:** Implement state management solutions (e.g., Zustand, Redux Toolkit) with AI guidance for authentication state.
   4.  **API Integration:** Connect the frontend to the backend APIs, with AI helping to write data-fetching hooks and handle authenticated responses.
+  5.  **Error Handling & Notifications:** Implement comprehensive error handling with toast notifications and Global Error Boundary as specified in `Logging_Guide.md`.
-  5.  **Visualization:** Use AI to generate code for the `Recharts` library to build dashboard widgets.
+  6.  **Visualization:** Use AI to generate code for the `Recharts` library to build dashboard widgets.

 ### Phase 5: AI & Docker Integration

 - **Objective:** Containerize the application and integrate the AI assistant.
 - **AI-Driven Workflow:**
   1.  **Docker Compose:** Create and refine the `docker-compose.yml` file in the `infra` directory to orchestrate all services (backend, frontend, database).
+  2.  **Docker Logging Configuration:** Implement centralized logging with proper Docker logging drivers and log rotation as specified in `Logging_Guide.md`.
-  2.  **AI Service Integration:** Develop the service responsible for communicating with the DeepSeek API.
+  3.  **AI Service Integration:** Develop the service responsible for communicating with the DeepSeek API.
 Use AI to assist with prompt engineering and API request/response handling.
+  4.  **Monitoring Setup:** Configure log aggregation, performance monitoring, and error tracking across all containerized services.
-  3.  **End-to-End Testing:** Manually test the full application flow, from user login to asking a question to the AI and seeing data on the dashboard.
+  5.  **End-to-End Testing:** Manually test the full application flow, from user login to asking a question to the AI and seeing data on the dashboard, including error scenarios and logging verification.

 ## 4. Timeline